tikismoke/domogik-pi2-sd-image/README.md

 # domogik-pi2-sd-image

 For now you need at least a 4go sd card.
-The image could work on a 2go but as not been test for that.
+The image could work on a 2go but has not been test for that.
 Don't forget for now it is just a proof of concept.
 It hasn't been test for long running period.

 Based on last Raspbian-jessie-lite (2016-05-10)